 We asked the teacher about Rosie's circumstances.
 He said she is a good student and a good kid.
 He promised to pass along my card to the girl's mother, but then failed to do so.

 In the meantime, Violet and I could not get Violet Jr off of our minds.
-That night, we were messaging each other saying my goodness, I can't get that kid off my mind.
 All week we kept talking about Violet Jr, heartbroken at the very thought that we might never see her again.
-I asked Phyllis to go out there, with only the name of the school and the kid's first name.
-Phyllis found out that Rosie had been living with her grandmother, but now she was out of school, which is disastrous for a young girl in a place like Kenya.
+I asked our director to go out there, with only the name of the school and the kid's first name.
+She found out that Rosie had been living with her grandmother, but now she was out of school, which is disastrous for a young girl in a place like Kenya.
 She had gone off to Mombasa, all the way across the country.
-But Phyllis has grit, and we don't quit.
+But we don't quit.

-Phyllis got the mother's phone number from the granny.
-It seems the granny is too old to care for the little girl and her house is nearly falling down.
+Our director got the mother's phone number from the granny.
+It seems the granny was too old to care for the little girl and her house was nearly falling down.
 The single mom was out of options.
-Phyllis told the mom that we could sponsor the child to make sure she can complete school.
+We told the mom that we could sponsor the child to make sure she can complete school.
 The mom was delighted to hear that.
-Then she asked Phyllis if she could care for Rosie as she would her own.
+Then she asked if we could care for Rosie as our own.
 We were stunned, and still are.
 We just wanted to make sure this kid could go to school, now all of a sudden she is a member of our family.

 We arranged for the mother to bring Rosie on the bus from Mombasa.
-Phyllis had a chance to get to know the mom a bit.
-Rosie stayed at Phyllis's house until they moved to the children's home on February 1.
 Outfitted with new uniforms and all the trimmings, Rosie was back in school within a few days.
-Phyllis keeps telling me what a great kid Rosie is, and how much fun her sons are having with their new sister.
+Rosie is a great kid.
 What an incredible start to our journey.

-This little guy is six.
+This little guy joined us at age six.
 His single mother was forced to leave him and two other siblings in the care of their fifth-grade sister so she could find work as a housemaid in another town and try to earn money to feed the children.